irfanrp/ansible/README.md

 This deployment assumes Cloudflare is configured with **Zero Trust policies** to restrict access to the load balancer.

 - HTTPS → Cloudflare → Load Balancer (HTTP port 80)
-- Zero Trust access policy (e.g., email auth, IP allowlist)
+- Zero Trust access policy
-- No SSL cert required on NGINX (unless Cloudflare Full Strict is used)
+- No SSL cert required on NGINX (unless Cloudflare flexsible Strict is used)

 Test via: